girochat/SBINN/README.md

   This section contains the implementation of the algorithms designed to improve the SBINN convergence.
 There is a dedicated function for the ReLoBRaLo algorithm, the importance sampling algorithm and the heuristic loss normalisation algorithm.
   &nbsp;
 - SBINN training:
-  This final section contains the function implementing the training loop.
+  This section contains the function implementing the training loop.
 &nbsp;
+- Plotting and Saving:
+  This final section allows to visualise the results such as the final functions approxiated by the neural network and the progress of each loss component.
+It offers also the possibility to save the model along with some characteristic elements.
+&nbsp;

 ### References

-[1]
-[2]
-[3]
-[4]
+[1]  Bischof and Kraus (2021).
+Multi-Objective Loss Balancing for Physics-Informed Deep Learning.
+[DOI](https://doi.org/10.48550/arXiv.2110.09813)
+[2]  Nabian et al. (2021).
+Efficient training of physics-informed neural networks via importance sampling.
+[DOI](https://doi.org/10.48550/arXiv.2104.12325)
+[3]  Daniels et al. (2018).
+Chapter 13: Parameter Estimation, Sloppiness, and Model Identifiability in "Quantitative Biology: Theory, Computational Methods, and Models".

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [license file](LICENSE.txt). file for details.